 There is little doubt that Garmin are leading the market when it comes to cycle GPS computers; for several years now, they have produced products that have more functionality, usability and durability, than the majority of the competition.

-The new Edge 520 is the latest "small GPS computer" to be released by the brand; aimed to sit at the top of the ladder of their cycle range, but alongside the larger Garmin Edge 1000 unit.
+The new Edge 520 is the latest "small GPS computer" to be released by the brand; aimed to sit at the top of the ladder of their cycle range, but alongside the larger Array unit.

-The Garmin Edge 520 Computer is made to excel as a racer and trainer's choice; providing extensive metrics on power, speed, cadence, environmental conditions, mapping, rider fitness testing, and much more besides.
+The Array is made to excel as a racer and trainer's choice; providing extensive metrics on power, speed, cadence, environmental conditions, mapping, rider fitness testing, and much more besides.
 The unit is a mini data power house, and should provide the rider with performance analytics that will fulfil every requirement.

 A compact, practical and easy-to-use design

 Let's start with the basics - the unit design itself.
 The Garmin Edge 520 is a compact cycle computer, and mounts to the bike in the same way as all other modern Garmin units; using the simple quarter-turn mount.
 There are a plethora of mount options available for these now, but the Garmin Edge 520 comes with a stem/bar mount and an out-front mount, as standard.